 It’s okay if you don’t know what strategy really means.
 Most people don’t.
 Even experienced business leaders.
 You can read all about it in the Harvard Business Review: Your Strategic Plans Probably Aren’t Strategic or Even Plans, or, even better, Many Strategies Fail Because They Aren’t Actually Strategies.
 So, if you are going to own the design of your organization, take responsibility for aligning your board on goals and strategy.
 If you fail the post-it note test, and most will, you have the choice of making the disciplined decision to focus your board on goals and strategy, or you can play whack-a-mole.

 - Task the chief executive with developing an actionable business plan.

 There are still more peaks to scale.
-The ED/CEO must now translate these board-led conversations into an actionable business plan.
+The ED/CEO must now translate a goal and strategy into an actionable business plan.
 He or she must break the goal down into phased milestones, describing what may be a long-term journey with measurable, timed segments that describe how the organization is going to change and adapt.
 Not only do we need annual or quarterly milestones, we need proof we are getting there — often in the form of key performance indicators (KPIs).
 Disciplined, focused organizations have no more than three to five of these KPIs.
 They have taken the time to measure the few supremely important things that provide valid performance feedback.
 Is our strategy working?
 Well, what do our KPIs tell us?

 - Invest heavily in marketing.